NeuromatchAcademy/course-content/_sources/projects/ECoG/README.md

 * For slightly more advanced groups, you should definitely consider the LFPs from the Steinmetz dataset, which are much better suited for exploratory analyses and a wide diversity topics.
 They are also better for computational projects, because they provide high-dimensional data (lots of neurons) with lots of trials, and they are well supported at NMA, because the Steinmetz dataset has been well curated and annotated in general.

-Credit for data curation: Marius Pachitariu
+Credit for data curation: Marius Pachitariu and the project TAs

 |   | Run | View |
 | - | --- | ---- |